Infinite randomness critical behavior of the contact process on networks with long-range connections: The model

 \section{The model}

 Networks with an algebraically decaying probability of long edges have been studied in the past from different aspects.
 In addition to the examples mentioned so far, they also arise as models of linear polymers with crosslinks between remote monomers \cite{chakrabarti}, in the context of decentralized search algorithms \cite{kleinberg}, or, indirectly, in susceptible-infected-recovered models with long-range infection \cite{grassberger}.
 Besides contact process \cite{mjco,ojcm,jocm}, long-range percolation \cite{an}, random walks \cite{rw,netrwre}, susceptible-infected-recovered model \cite{sir} and spin glass models \cite{sg} have been studied on them.
-The geometry of these networks itself (the dependence of the diameter on the number of nodes) has attracted much interest, as well \cite{bb,sc,mam,coppersmith,biskup,havlin,grassberger}.
+The geometry of these networks itself (the dependence of the diameter on the number of nodes) has attracted much interest, as well \cite{bb,coppersmith,netrwre,sc,mam,grassberger,biskup,havlin}.

 Concerning the precise definition of the LRC networks, we shall adopt that of Ref. \cite{bb}.
-Let us have a set of $N$ nodes, which are labeled by integers $1,2,\dots,N$ and define the distance between node $i$ and $j$ as $x_{ij}=\min (|i-j|,N-|i-j|)$.
+Let us have a set of $N$ nodes, which are labeled by integers $1,2,\dots,N$ and define the distance between node $i$ and $j$ as $l_{ij}=\min (|i-j|,N-|i-j|)$.
 This simply means that the nodes are arranged on a ring with unit spacing between them.
-Then all pairs of nodes with a distance $x_{ij}=1$ (i.e. neighboring nodes on the ring) are connected with a link and all pairs with $x_{ij}>1$ are connected independently with the probability \be p(x)=1-\exp (-\beta x^{-s}), \ee where $\beta$ and $s$ are positive constants.
-For large $x$, this probability has the asymptotic form \be p(x)\simeq \beta x^{-s}. \ee A finite realization of this network is illustrated in Fig. \ref{fig1}.
+Then all pairs of nodes with a distance $l_{ij}=1$ (i.e. neighboring nodes on the ring) are connected with a link and all pairs with $l_{ij}>1$ are connected independently with the probability \be p(l)=1-\exp (-\beta l^{-s}), \ee where $\beta$ and $s$ are positive constants.
+For large $l$, this probability has the asymptotic form \be p(l)\simeq \beta l^{-s}. \ee A finite realization of this network is illustrated in Fig. \ref{fig1}.

 As for the geometry of these networks, for our purposes it is sufficient to know that if $s=2$, the graph dimension is finite and continously increasing with $\beta$ from one to infinity \cite{bb,coppersmith}, for numerical estimates, see Refs. \cite{netrwre,grassberger}.
 If $s>2$, the network is short-ranged (i.e. $d_g=1$), whereas if $s<2$, formally $d_g=\infty$ that hides in the range $1<s<2$ an increase of the diameter with a power of $\ln N$ \cite{biskup}.
 In the present work, we shall restrict ourselves to the critical value $s=2$.